 Location for shoots

-If your shed is full of character – maybe it’s cute and well-kept or run-down and creepy as anything – you could offer it as a location for film sets or photo shoots.
-This would involve a lot of foot traffic through your house and garden, but at £500-750 a day, it might be worth it?
+If your shed is full of character, maybe it’s cute and well-kept or run-down and creepy, you could offer it as a location for film sets or photo shoots.
+This would involve a lot of foot traffic through your house and garden.
+But the money earned can be well worth it.

 Read our guide to renting out your home as a film set for more details.